 The new clinic will not only serve low-income people in the surrounding neighborhoods, but it will help grow our other lifesaving programs to neighboring counties.

 The new facility will be able to serve triple the number of people and pets as FCNMHP’s current clinic on Norwood Avenue.
-With 12 exam rooms, a dental lab, surgery suites, intensive care and isolation rooms, a lab and pharmacy, and a pet grooming area, this state-of-the-art veterinary hospital allows FCNMHP to help more families in need of affordable veterinary care.
+With 12 exam rooms, a dental lab, surgery suites, intensive care and isolation rooms, and a lab and pharmacy, this state-of-the-art veterinary hospital allows FCNMHP to help more families in need of affordable veterinary care.

 “When we started to look around for a second location, it became obvious that there was one part of Jacksonville that was a desert for veterinary services,” said Rick DuCharme, FCNMHP’s Founder and Executive Director.
 “This will be one of the largest veterinary hospitals in the country, treating an area that is underserved and in need of low-cost, high quality veterinary services.”